malekex6/Tool-Management-System--Backend/README.md

 # Tool Management Dashboard - Backend

-This repository contains the backend implementation of a tool management dashboard using Spring Boot.
+This repository contains the backend implementation of a tool management system using Spring Boot.

 ## Table of Contents